crystal-lang/crystal-book/docs/crystal_for_rubyists/README.md

 ### Crystal keywords

-Crystal added some new keywords, these can still be used as method names, but need to be called explicitly with a dot: e.g. `self.select{ |x| x > "good" }`.
+Crystal added some new keywords, these can still be used as method names, but need to be called explicitly with a dot: e.g. `self.select { |x| x > "good" }`.

 #### Available keywords